jeremytammik/tbc/a/1946_compile_sdk_2023.md

 SDKSamples includes 199 solution projects, and I am not going to edit their references one by one, so I need to implement a batch update somehow.

-Luckily, there is no need to do so either; searching globally for `RevitAPI.dll`, I find only 8 occurences, in the `targets` files in the `VSProps` folder and in the `ContextualAnalyticalModel.csproj`.
+Luckily, there is no need to do so either; searching globally for `RevitAPI.dll`, I find only 8 occurrences, in the `targets` files in the `VSProps` folder and in the `ContextualAnalyticalModel.csproj`.
 Apparently, the latter is an exception.

 I ended up fixing the Revit API references by replacing variable expressions by a constant *C:\Program Files\Autodesk\Revit 2023* in the following files:

-ContextualAnalyticalModel.csproj
+- ContextualAnalyticalModel.csproj
-SDKSamples.CivilAlignments.targets
+- SDKSamples.CivilAlignments.targets
-SDKSamples.VB.targets
+- SDKSamples.VB.targets
-SDKSamples.targets
+- SDKSamples.targets
-SDKSamples.Steel.targets
+- SDKSamples.Steel.targets

 With those modifications, I was able to successully compile all 199 projects with zero errors.